10 Best Wedding Venues in Fiji© FijiPocketGuide.com

 Vanua Levu and Taveuni

-In the northern reaches of the Fiji archipelago is Vanua Levu and Taveuni.
+Vanua Levu and Taveuni are in the northern reaches of the Fiji archipelago.
 While the islands are the second and third largest islands in Fiji, they have a far quieter feel about them, where immersing in the local culture is effortless.
 Domestic flights from Nadi and Suva are available to reach these islands.

 Vanua Levu

 Fiji’s second-largest island provides a relaxed environment for your wedding.
-Inland is home to rugged forest parks, plantation and charming small towns and villages, while offshore you’ll find some of the best places for scuba diving in Fiji among the marine reserves.
+Inland is home to rugged forest parks, plantations and charming small towns and villages, while offshore, you’ll find some of the best places for scuba diving in Fiji among the marine reserves.

 Learn more about getting married in Vanua Levu with: